open-craft/jsinput-vectordraw/README.md

 Every property is optional - you can check an arbitray list of properties for each vector.

-Each property check is performaned with some default tolerance.
+Each property check is performed with some default tolerance.
 You can specify a custom tolerance for each check by specifying a `<property>_tolerance` entry.
 For example, if you wanted to check the the length of vector `N` is more than `8` but less than `12`, you